gradio-app/gradio/README.md

 **Prerequisite**: Gradio 5 requires [Python 3.10 or higher](https://www.python.org/downloads/)

-We recommend installing Gradio using `pip`, which is included by default in Python.
+We recommend installing Gradio by using `pip`, which is included by default in Python.
 Run this in your terminal or command prompt:

 ```
 pip install --upgrade gradio